-- methods, summary with diagram, test, and balance procedures, comprehensive sequence of operations, and a routine semi-annual testing procedures shall be provided with the design.
-The Contractor shall be directed to execute the acceptance testing for the review and approval of the Engineer of Record prior to final AHJ witnessed testing.
-Completed Engineer approved documents and manuals shall be provided for the CO. - 8.
-If the building has a fire alarm system, the HWAG smoke detection shall be a part of the system and function as outlined in this Standard.
-If the building does not have a fire alarm system, a single station duct smoke detector shall be installed.
-A remote control station shall be located in the main lobby and must be mounted no higher than five (5) feet above the finished floor.
-The station shall indicate an alarm visually and audibly, shall indicate troubles visually or audibly, and identify its function.
-The station shall include remote means to reset and test with keyed switch.
-Installation shall include all code required accessories, sampling tubes, housing, sensitivity testing, SFM witness testing, and permanent labeling at the station of the sensing device location and unit served.
+- and door operator controls.
+Individual components shall be evaluated for the need for UPS power.
+Conduits, controls, and equipment shall be identified as outlined in this division and as part of the fire alarm/life safety system in red with equipment types and locator numbers corresponding the system schematic in the manual. - 8.
+A systems manual outlining the initial acceptance test methods, summary with detailed system schematic diagram, test and balance procedures, comprehensive sequence of operations, and a routine semi-annual testing procedure shall be provided with the design.
+The contractor shall be directed to execute the acceptance testing for the review and approval of the Engineer of Record prior to final AHJ witnessed testing.
+Completed Engineer approved documents and manual shall be provided to the Owner at Certificate of Occupancy. - 9.
+If the building has a fire alarm system, the HVAC smoke detection shall be a part of the system and function as outlined in this Standard.
+If the building does not have a fire alarm system, a single station duct smoke detector shall detection may be installed.
+A remote-control station with visual and audible alarm (as required by code shall be provided for each device and located in the main lobby and must be mounted no higher than five (5) feet above the finished floor.
+The station shall indicate an alarm visually or audibly and identify its function.
+The station shall include remote means to reset and test with a keyed switch.
+Installation shall include all code-required accessories, sampling tubes, housing, sensitivity testing, SFM witness testing, and permanent labeling at the station of the sensing device location and units served.
 The basis of design is System Sensor devices.
 Submittals must be approved by the Owner prior to installation.
-Witnessed AHJ testing, sensitivity, and air flow readings are required prior to 60.
+Witnessed AHJ testing, sensitivity, and air flow readings are required prior to CO.
 Access hatches are required at all duct detectors.

-HVAC Piping and Pumping Pumps
+Piping and Pumping